 The north side is characterized by boulders where you can find ghost pipefish, long-jawed makerels, glassfish and crocodile fish, but of course also as many different coral species.
 They reach from the reef edge partly down to 20m and are covered with life.

 This is the southernmost reef of St. John's and offers plenty of variety.
 The reef has an extension of 150m by 70m.
 Hidden on the main reef is the small cave system.
 It is easy to dive and there is no danger of getting lost.
 The entrance is located on a small plateau at 9m depth.

 In the outer area, the plateau extends another 60m to the south.
 Here there are carpet anemones and harlequin crabs that live together symbiotically.
 At another spot lives a hammerhead shark.
 To the west, numerous coral structures rise from a mixture of soft and hard corals.
-In between, giant moray eels and napoleon fish are always hiding.
+In between them, giant moray eels and napoleon wrasse are always hiding.
 Two ergs reach from 20m depth to 9m below the surface.
-Towards the east there is a very nice garden of corals in all colors.
+Towards the east there is a very nice garden of mountain corals in all colors.

-Due to the turbulences at the Ergs it is a challenging dive site in stronger currents.
+Due to the turbulence at the Ergs it is a challenging dive site in stronger currents.
 Also, the morning current can push you into the open water.

 Shaab Marsa Alam

 Shaab Marsa Alam is 350m to 400m long and shaped like an inverted L. In the north it starts with 50m width and expands to 80m until the beginning of the lagoon in the middle.
 Then it continues on the east side with a width of 10 to 20m like a barrier to the south.